Calling all adventurous cyclists! Have you thought about taking a cycling trip to Europe?

 The trail is excellent as a first-time bike tour for novice cyclists.
 The terrain is flat and accommodating, without much vehicular traffic.

 A self-guided tour will be at least $900.
 For a seven-day tour, you will be traveling about 35 miles per day.

 The Via Francigena in Italy will take you through the Tuscan Hills' dirt roads and along the peaceful Dora River.

-You will be on a safe bicycling trail for the whole duration of your Via Francigena trip.
+You will be on a safe bicycling trail for the duration of your Via Francigena trip.

-This trail is recommended for experienced adult cyclists and not for families with small children joining them.
+This trail is recommended for experienced adult cyclists, not families with small children joining them.

-You'll need to purchase a pilgrim's credential to stay at lodging throughout the trail so that you can adequately rest and recharge.
+You'll need to purchase a pilgrim's credential to stay at lodging throughout the trail, allowing you to rest adequately and recharge.